Abuton/ML-Project-Walkthrough/README.md

 5. **Evaluate the best model on the test set**
 I  hope to explain basic and advanced techniques and terms in ML and clear some few misconceptions.
+Code files can be found in the **ProjectWalkthrough Folder**

+Do leave a star as you clone /  download the repo thanks

 The class will run on YouTube and it starts on Monday 1st of June, 2020